l-liava-l/Collection.wiki.eng/how to install.md

 Collection was written on «pure» JavaScript and does not require dependences.
-Library can work with browsers (`IE 6+`, `FF`, `Chrome`) and in other environments:
+Library can work with browsers (`IE 6+`, `FF`, `Chrome`) and with other environments:

 * node.js;
 * node-webkit;